Self-Training for Class-Incremental Semantic Segmentation: Proposed Method

 \subsection{Self-Training for Incremental Learning}

-A naive approach to address the class-incremental learning (CIL) problem is to train a model $f_{\theta^t}$ on each set $X^{t}$ sequentially by simply fine-tuning $f_{\theta^t}$ from the previous model $f_{\theta^{t-1}}$.
-This approach would suffer from catastrophic forgetting, as the parameters of the model are biased to the current categories because no samples from previous data $X^{t-1}$ are replayed.
+A naive approach to address the class-incremental learning (CIL) problem is to train a model $f_{\theta^t}$ on each set $\mathbf{X}^{t}$ sequentially by simply fine-tuning $f_{\theta^t}$ from the previous model $f_{\theta^{t-1}}$.
+This approach would suffer from catastrophic forgetting, as the parameters of the model are biased to the current categories because no samples from previous data $\mathbf{X}^{t-1}$ are replayed.
 As discussed in the related work, various approaches to prevent forgetting could be considered, like regularization~\cite{li2017learning,kirkpatrick2017overcoming,zenke2017continual,jung2018less, aljundi2018memory}, or rehearsal methods~\cite{rebuffi2017icarl,chaudhry2018riemannian}.
 Instead, we propose to use self-training.
 To the best of our knowledge, we are the first to investigate self-training for incremental learning.
-Our goal is to use unlabeled data to generate \emph{pseudo labels} from the previous model and current model.
-In this way, the models are able to 'revisit' the previous knowledge and avoid catastrophic forgetting of previously learned categories.
+Our goal is to use unlabeled data to generate \emph{pseudo labels} for replay.
+In this way, the models are able to ‘revisit’ the previous knowledge and avoid catastrophic forgetting of previously learned categories.

-We present an overview of our framework on incremental semantic segmentation with a self-training mechanism shown in Figure~\ref{fig:framework}.
-We first initialize the current model $f_{\theta^t}$ from $f_{\theta^{t-1}}$ (trained on the input data set $X^{t-1}$ in the training session $\mathcal{T}^{t-1}$) and then update parameters using $X^{t}$ in training session $\mathcal{T}^t$, the same procedure as used for the Fine-tuning method for CIL.
-This new model is trained to be optimal for the new classes $C^t$, however it forgets the previous classes $Y^{t-1}$.
-To overcome this problem, we combine the knowledge from both the old and new models in order to predict all categories we have seen.
-We generate pseudo label $\hat{P}^{t-1}$ and $\hat{P}^{t}$ by feeding the unlabeled data $A$ to the previous model $f_{\theta^{t-1}}$ and the current model $f_{\theta^t}$, respectively.
+We present an overview of our framework on incremental semantic segmentation with a self-training mechanism shown in Fig.~\ref{fig:framework}.
+There are two training steps for each task.
+We first initialize a temporary model $f_{\theta^*}$ from the old model $f_{\theta^{t-1}}$ (trained in the training session $\mathbfcal{T}^{t-1}$) and update parameters using $\mathbf{X}^{t}$ in training session $\mathbfcal{T}^t$.
+This temporary model is trained to be optimal for the new classes $\mathbf{C}^t$, however it forgets the previous classes $\mathbf{Y}^{t-1}$.
+To overcome this problem, during the second step, we combine the knowledge from both the old and temporary models in order to predict all categories we have seen.
+We generate pseudo label $\hat{P}^{t-1}$ and $\hat{P}^{t}$ by feeding the unlabeled data $\mathbf{A}$ to the previous model $f_{\theta^{t-1}}$ and the current temporary model $f_{\theta^*}$, respectively.
 The generated pseudo labels of the auxiliary data from both models have the potential to represent all categories the models have encountered.